 Management Committee members are experienced individuals with expertise in the community, business and multicultural sector.
 The members of the management committee meet monthly and provide expertise and guidance to the organisation in the area of governance and strategic direction.

 The MCCI’s management committee are elected by the organisations financial members.
 Elections for half of the management committee occur at each Annual General Meeting.
 Committee members are elected for a two-year term and the management committee members elect the office bearers at the first meeting after the Annual General Meeting.

-The MCCI committee members are a vibrant and dedicated team which proudly represent over 12 cultures and participate on various regional, state and national boards and advisory groups, representing the rights and needs of people from culturally and linguistically diverse backgrounds.
+The MCCI committee members are a vibrant and dedicated team which proudly represent 10 cultures and participate on various regional, state and national boards and advisory groups, representing the rights and needs of people from culturally and linguistically diverse backgrounds.
 The networks and advisory groups address various state-wide issues pertaining to policing, workforce diversity, citizenship and settlement, aged care, youth, settlement and refugee issues.
 Their participation making a valuable contribution to multicultural affairs, and promotes access, equity, harmony and social inclusion by advocating on behalf of all people from culturally and linguistically diverse backgrounds living in NSW.